microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 After players have been in combat, they may need to rest to regain their stamina.
 There are 2 forms of resting:

-**Short Rest:** Resting for 1-4 hours constitutes a short rest.
-Characters heal up to ¼ of their Max HP (rounded up).
-Spellcasters are no longer under arcane/divine influence.
+**Short Rest:** Resting for at least an hour constitutes a short rest.
+Spellcasters are no longer under arcane/divine influence once they have taken a short rest.

 **Long Rest:** Resting for at least 4 hours constitutes a long rest.
-Characters heal all of their HP and short-term side effects.
-Spellcasters also lose their arcane/divine influence.
+A long rest cures most short-term status effects, and is otherwise functionally identical to a short rest.

-Resting for less than 4 hours recovers at most ¼ of a character's HP, regardless of the duration of the rest.
-Downed characters must be stabilized before they can rest.
+While resting, characters heal HP equal to `STR bonus + Physical` per hour of rest.
+Bandages and other healing items usually require that a character take at least a short rest to heal HP.
+Healing items that require a rest are not affected by arcane/divine influence.

-After resting, characters may not rest again until they have lost ¼ of their total HP, or one hour has passed.
+Potions and spells of Cure Wounds instantly heal a character without requiring a rest, but have significantly reduced effect on a character under arcane/divine influence.

 ## Heroism